 Collect only the data you actually need for the recruitment decision.
 GDPR Article 5(1)(c) requires that personal data be “adequate, relevant and limited to what is necessary.”
 In practice, this means you shouldn’t ask candidates for their date of birth, marital status, nationality, or social security number at the application stage.
 You don’t need it to evaluate whether they can do the job.

-The same principle applies to sourcing.
-If your AI sourcing tool pulls in data points that aren't relevant to the role - social media activity, personal photos, family information - that's likely excessive processing.
+Sourcing operates by the same principle.
+If your AI sourcing tool pulls in data points that aren’t relevant to the role - social media activity, personal photos, family information - that’s likely excessive processing.

 Rule 3: Be Transparent About Data Use